How to find the optimal laser barrier

-- If you are operating a laser in an environment where only trained laser professionals have access to the room, then you may simply need a curtain to cover the window(s) or a movable barrier with castors.
-Curtains don’t have to be hung from a curtain rod.
+If you are operating a laser in an environment where only trained laser professionals have access to the room, then you may simply need a curtain to cover the window(s) or a movable barrier with castors.
+Curtains don't have to hang from a curtain rod.
 They can be attached to a surface with Velcro or magnets.
-This laser barrier is easy to remove and store if needed
+This laser batter is easy to remove and store if needed

-- If you are using a laser in a laboratory, then a curtain with track may be the best option.
-The tracks can be straight, u-shaped, or rectangular to section off a portion of a laboratory or room.
+If you are using a laser in a laboratory, then a curtain with a track may be the best option.
+The tracks can be straight, u shaped, or rectangular to section off a portion of a laboratory or room

-- Laser enclosures are useful for robotic laser systems and can be made per the customer’s needs.
-The enclosure can have doors, windows, and even a mezzanine (as seen in the picture on the right).
-All containment systems – whether industrial laser enclosures, assembly line laser enclosures, welding enclosures or other types of integrated automatic enclosures – can be outfitted with laser interlock systems to ensure safe personnel access via enclosure doors, windows and equipment hatches.
+Laser enclosures are useful for robotic laser systems and can be made per the customer's needs.
+The enclosure can have doors, windows, and even a mezzanine (as seen in the picture below).
+All containment systems - whether industrial laser enclosures, assembly line laser enclosures, welding enclosures or other types of integrated automatic enclosures - can be outfitted with a laser interlock system to ensure safe personnel access via enclosure doors, windows, and equipment hatches

-Still not sure what laser barrier would be best for you?
-Please contact us and we will provide you with the best option.
-You can reach us at 770-332-0092 or you may email us at email@example.com We look forward to hearing from you!
+Still not sure what laser barrier would work best for you?
+Contact us and we will provide you with the best option based on your application.
+Call us at 770.332.0092 or email us at firstname.lastname@example.org.
+We look forward to hearing from you!